moonbeam-foundation/moonbeam-project-directory/defi/deficliq.md

 ---
 title: Deficliq
-description: The Place to unify all De-Fi Features.
+description: The Place to Unify all De-Fi Features.
 ---

 # Deficliq - The Place to unify all De-Fi Features